cpigeon/evaluate-news-nlp/README.md

 #### Step 5: Using the API

 - Once the user submits the URL, send it through the URL Checker
 - If a valid URL was submitted, send a post request from the client to the server with the URL
 - Send a post request from the server to the API (using node-fetch & cors)
 - Update index.html with the API result

+### Setting up Jest
+Jest is a framework for testing JavaScript projects.
+Jest is used in this project to write tests to check if the functions authored in src/client/js are behaving as anticipated.

+Complete the following steps to get Jest up and running:
+- Install jest using npm
+- Write custom tests in testFormHandler.spec.js & testURLChecker.spec.js
+- Configure an npm script named "test" in package.json to run tests from the command line
+- Run "npm run test" to test